 As a small school with a maximum of 25 children in each class, we are attractive to a number of families, particularly those whose children may be summer born and parents feel would benefit from the nurturing environment we provide or those who have special educational needs.
 Both of these factors can significantly influence our results year on year.
 In a class of 25, each pupil is statistically worth 4% in comparison to an “average” 2 form entry infant school which has 60 pupils in the year group, making each pupil worth just over 1.5%.
 Therefore, all our results include two sets of school data; the first to include all pupils and the second to only include pupils who do not have identified special educational needs as a comparison.

 Year 2 - End of Key Stage 1 Assessments

 During May in Year 2, pupils across the country sit national curriculum tests in English and maths, commonly called SATs.
-Click here for more information.
+See the links below for more information.